abhixshek/knowledge-base/git.md

 Also note that, -a flag will not add untracked files to the staging area and commit them in this above command.
 It works only for files that are already being tracked.
 For untracked files, it is must to first explicitly run `git add` and then `git commit `.

 ---
-To remove a file from Git, you have to remove it from your tracked files (more accurately, remove it from your staging area) and then commit.
+To **remove a file from Git**, you have to remove it from your tracked files (more accurately, remove it from your staging area) and then commit.
 The `git rm` command does that, and also removes the file from your working directory so you don’t see it as an untracked file the next time around.
 `$git rm README.md`

 **If you modified the file or had already added it to the staging area**, you must force the removal with the ==-f== option.
 This is a safety feature to prevent accidental removal of data that hasn’t yet been recorded in a snapshot and that can’t be recovered from Git.